Electric heating, what are my options?

 Despite them being promoted as ‘cheap to run’, they in fact produce very little heat.
 Certainly not enough to heat up a sizeable room to a comfortable temperature.
-They can be seen as safe and kids can’t burn themselves, but this low heat output also mean it takes a looooong time to heat up the room.
+They can be seen as safe and kids can’t burn themselves, but this low heat output also means it takes a looooong time to heat up the room.
 We would recommend them for heating very small rooms, like bathrooms.

 Oil column heaters

 Convection and oil column heaters mostly heat air rather than surfaces.
 The hot air rises and then slowly circulates around the room, providing background warmth.
 Oil-column heaters also provide some radiant heat.
 They can take a while to heat up a cold room.
-Some of them come with an in-built fan to mix the air more effectively, but often aren’t as effective as simple fan heaters at doing this.
+Some of them come with an in-built fan to mix the air more effectively but often aren’t as effective as simple fan heaters at doing this.
 We recommend oil heaters to use in bedrooms overnight on the coldest of winter nights.
 They can dry the air out so for kids (or adults for that matter!) with colds and flu, it is best coupled with a humidifier to get some moisture circulating into the air.

 Radiant bar heaters

 These heaters have glowing elements and a reflector and work by heating objects and people, as opposed to heating the air in a room.
-They can make a small room toasty warm quickly and come as free standing or wall mounted.
+They can make a small room toasty warm quickly and come as free-standing or wall mounted.
 They are good for rooms with high ceilings, and large rooms where you only need to heat one area of the room.
 We recommend them for instant heat and definitely not for bedrooms where they can be dangerous if on when you are asleep.

 Fan heaters can be noisy, but distribute heated air around your room rather than letting it form a layer of hot air below the ceiling.
 Fan heaters can boost convection heaters – providing additional heat and distributing the heated air more evenly, so your room feels warm quicker.
 The bigger the fan, the better the heated air will mix around the room and they provide instant warmth for smaller rooms.